schmaustech/oc-mirror-blog/README.md

 Writing image pruning plan to oc-mirror-workspace/pruning-plan.json
 ~~~

 The output got shortened to save space, but we can see from our direct update path run that we needed to obtain images for 4.9.42 since there was no direct path from 4.9.12 to 4.10.22.
-However oc mirror ensures it brings in all the images required without the cluster administrator needing to do all the guess work!
+However oc-mirror ensures it brings in all the images required without the cluster administrator needing to do all the guess work!

 Tip: if you want to know upfront if there are mandatory intermediate releases or if there is a direct upgrade path, you can use this awesome tool on the Red Hat Customer Portal: https://access.redhat.com/labs/ocpupgradegraph/update_path?channel=stable-4.10&arch=x86_64&is_show_hot_fix=true&current_ocp_version=4.9.12&target_ocp_version=4.10.22